 Throughout the world, at least 21 million people died from the Spanish flu (so-called because the especially virulent strain of influenza was first noted there, although its actual place of origin remains a mystery), including some 700,000 in the United States.

 Influenza, characterized by rapid onset and high fever, arrived in Boston on August 31, 1918, and made its way to Puget Sound the following month on a trainload of sick Navy draftees from Philadelphia.
 Fatalities result from pulmonary edema (the collection of fluid in the lungs) or from secondary infections from bacterial pneumonia.
 Persons between the age of 20 and 35 experienced the greatest risk.
 The massive movements and concentrations of populations during World War I contributed to the rapid spread of the disease.
 Seattle's population swelled to more than 400,000 because of military facilities and shipbuilding.

 At first, Seattle authorities acted by banning dances and ordering street cars and theaters to ventilate to the fullest extent, and police enforced the anti-spitting ordinance.
 The Old City Hall and the Women's Dormitory (now Clark Hall) at the University of Washington were pressed into service as hospitals to handle the mass of cases.
-When ministers complained about the ban on religious gatherings, Mayor Ole Hanson remarked, "Religion which won't keep for two weeks is not worth having."
+When ministers complained about the ban on religious gatherings, Dr. McBride remarked, "Religion which won't keep for two weeks is not worth having" (Rockafellar, p.
+106).
 All but close relatives were barred from funeral services.